michael-wambua/Portfolio/Readme.md

 - Modify the color scheme in `style.css` to match your personal brand
 - Add or remove sections based on your specific needs

-## Future Enhancements

-- Add a blog section for sharing technical articles
-- Implement dark/light mode toggle
-- Create individual project pages with more detailed information
-- Add testimonials from colleagues or clients

 ## License